Swedz/Little-Big-Redstone/README.md

 to create connections between logic components in the GUI.
 All logic components have tooltips that describe what their functions are.

-Below is a demonstration of how complex logic can get inside of the Microchip GUI.
+Below is a demonstration of how complex logic can get inside of the microchip GUI.
 This is a seven segment display created by bigfoott.
 While this microchip does not have a designated output, you can place any number of inputs and outputs as you may need.